izhamoidsin/Paper-Rock-Scissors/README.md

 # Implementation notes
 ## Design considerations
-1. Game could be extended in the future:
+1. Anticipated future changes to the game requirements:
    1. Player vs computer -> player vs mob of computers.
       - Then another subclass of `Game` should be created, e.g. `GameOfMany`.
 Knowing there are only two players, keeps `GameOfTwo` easier to limit premature generalization.
       - `Player`, `Strategy`, `RoundHistory` and `UI` were easy to make future-proof, so I went for it.
 They are not limited to two players only.